JaqbStelmach/Portfolio/README.md

 1) Soft skills
 2) English
 3) Databases testing and improving SQL langauge
-4) well-grounded knowledge in the wide scope of testing
+4) Well-grounded knowledge in the wide scope of testing
 5) API testing